You must be logged in and have purchased prescription contact lenses from Lenstore.co.uk to access the premium services of Your Online Optical Clinic.

 Step 2: Enter your prescription

-To ensure you’re buying the right contact lenses to correct your vision, it’s crucial that you have access to your prescription.
+To ensure you’re buying the right contact lenses to correct your vision, you must have access to your prescription.
 Without it, you might struggle to get the lenses that you need and potentially waste time and money in doing so.

-In order to get hold of your prescription you’ll need to visit an optician’s because only an appropriately qualified / registered contact lens optician or optometrist can prescribe contact lenses.
+To get hold of your prescription, you’ll need to visit an optician because only an appropriately qualified/registered contact lens optician or optometrist can prescribe contact lenses.

-However, if you’ve already been to one you could ask for them to send it to you by email or through the post.
+However, if you’ve already been to one you could ask for them to send it to you by email, fax or through the post.

-Bear in mind - and this is important! - that if you’ve been wearing contact lenses for a while and think you know your prescription details off by heart, it’s still best to double check.
+Bear in mind - and this is important! - that if you’ve been wearing contact lenses for a while and think you know your prescription details off by heart, it’s still best to double-check.
 While you may know your lens power, you may not know the base curve or diameter.
-It’s always worth double checking to save yourself time and hassle down the line.
+It’s always worth double-checking to save yourself time and hassle down the line.
+However, as we are based in the UK and Europe we have no necessity for you to offer us your prescription when buying contact lenses as long as your prescription is valid.

 In our experience, we see four key questions come up time and again, especially from those who are new to ordering contact lenses online.

-Following both your eye test and contact lens fitting, you’ll be provided with your contact lens prescription.
+Following both your initial eye exam at the optician and secondary contact lens fitting test, you’ll be provided with your contact lens prescription.
 You’ll need to be able to read, understand and remember what this prescription means so that you can order the right contact lenses.

 However, while it may look like a look of confusing numbers and initials: don’t be intimidated!
 To help you understand your contact lens prescription, we’ve explained everything on it below.

-Diameter (Dia): This figure tells you the length of your contact lenses diameter - or the distance from one edge of the lens to the other, e.g. DIA 14.0.
+• Diameter (Dia): This figure tells you the length of your contact lenses diameter - or the distance from one edge of the lens to the other, e.g. DIA 14.0.
+The diameter tells your prescription manufacturer how big your contact lenses need to be to cover the right area of your eye.

-Power (Pwr) / Sphere (Sph) / Dioptre (D): The power figure defines if you are long or short sighted, with a positive number (+) indicating long-sightedness and a negative figure (-) indicating short-sightedness.
-Sphere power is measured in dioptres (D) and defines how strong the prescription.
+• Power (Pwr) / Sphere (Sph) / Dioptre (D): The power figure defines if you are long or short-sighted, with a positive number (+) indicating long-sightedness and a negative figure (-) indicating short-sightedness.
+Sphere power is measured in dioptres (D) and defines how strong the prescription is.
 For example, a figure of -2.00 dioptres would indicate you are short-sighted and require a sphere power of 2.00.

 Prescription Figures for Astigmatism